Finnish Ministry of Economic Affairs and Employment Employment Service

 Telephone Service for Employers

-You can request a free telephone call from Enterprise Finland for information about employer services in Finland.
+You can request a free telephone call from Suomi.fi for information about employer services in Finland.

 Over 15,000 jobs are listed at the TE search engine.
 The main site is only available in Finnish and Swedish.

 A separate option is vacancies listed in English.
-As of June 2017 there are over 700 positions listed.
+As of January 2018 there are almost 800 positions listed.

 English Listings: www.workinfinland.fi > Vacancies: Place in English